devonanderson/locality/README.md

 		i18n = new Locality({
 			path: './packs', //The path to the language packs directory
 			locale: 'en_US', //The default locale
-			supported: ['en_US'], //The supported locales, expects an array of locale strings });
+			supported: ['en_US'] //The supported locales, expects an array of locale strings });
 ```